kingmiiidas/startup/README.md

 - **Links**:
   - **Login Page**: Links to the Discovery Home Page after successful login.
   - **Discovery Home Page**: Links to individual user profiles and the likes Page.
-  - **likes Page**: Links back to the Discovery Home Page and the Profile Page.
-  - **Profile Page**: Links to the Discovery Home Page and likes Page.

 - **Text**:
   - **Discovery Home Page**: Describes each post, including titles and content.
-  - **likes Page**: Displays conversation text and like timestamps.
-  - **Profile Page**: Includes text descriptions of user-uploaded images and profile information.

 - **Images**:
   - **Discovery Home Page**: Displays images of clothing articles or other posts.
-  - **Profile Page**: Shows user-uploaded pictures.

 - **DB/Login**:
   - **Login Page**: Includes input fields for username and password, and a sign in/create account button.